Trauma-Informed Mediation: How It Changes the Mediation Process in Complex Disputes

 When a person has experienced trauma, their brain and body may react to perceived threats in ways that are rooted in survival, often triggering a fight, flight, or freeze response.
 In the context of difficult conversations, this can manifest as aggression, withdrawal, or an inability to process information effectively.

 Traditional mediation approaches may inadvertently re-traumatize parties by replicating the conditions of past adverse experiences.
-For instance, a power imbalance that mirrors past abuse, a lack of control over the process, or feeling unheard and invalidated can all trigger a trauma response.
-Re-traumatization can result in emotional dysregulation, making it challenging for individuals to manage intense feelings like anger, fear, or sadness.
-Cognitive functions, such as attention and memory recall, can also be impaired when someone is experiencing a trauma response.
-This can make the demands of a typical mediation process – often involving negotiating and decision-making – significantly more difficult.
+For instance, a power imbalance that mirrors past abuse, a lack of control over the process, or feeling unheard and invalidated can all trigger a trauma response, making it challenging for individuals to manage intense feelings like anger, fear, or sadness.
+Cognitive functions, such as attention and memory recall, can also be affected.
+These impacts can make the demands of a typical mediation process significantly more difficult.

-Considering the potential impact of (even inadvertent) re-traumatization on individual parties and the mediation process, it is crucial for compassionate professional mediators to incorporate tenets of trauma-informed care into their mediation services.
+Acknowledging the possibility and impact of re-traumatization in mediation, it is crucial for compassionate professional mediators to incorporate tenets of trauma-informed care into their mediation services.

 Understanding Trauma-Informed Care